Berlin

 Cultural experiences and Berlin life

-Berlin is lived as much in its museums as in its underground clubs, independent galleries and neighbourhood cafés.
-The best hotels have understood this and offer concierge services that go off the beaten track.
+Berlin is experienced as much in its museums as in its underground clubs, independent galleries and neighbourhood cafés.
+The best hotels have got the memo and offer concierge services that go off the beaten track.

 • Museumsinsel: 5 museums on a Spree island, UNESCO heritage, unmissable (book tickets in advance, monstrous queues)

-• Berghain: mythic techno club in a power station, Europe's most selective door (go alone or in small group, dress in black, do not speak English in the queue)
+• Berghain: mythic techno club in a power station, Europe's most selective door (go alone or small group, dress in black, don't speak English in the queue)

 • Hamburger Bahnhof: contemporary art museum in a former station, exceptional permanent collections (Warhol, Beuys, Kiefer)